MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-support-and-ts.md

     * **Problem subtype**: Choose the problem subtype from the drop-down menu

-    * **Subject**: Briefly describe the issue that you are having
+    * **Subject**: Briefly describe the issue that you're having

-4. On the **Details** tab, fill out the details for your problem, the support method, your contact information, and then click **Next: Review + create**.
+4. On the **Details** tab, fill out the details for your problem, the support method, your contact information, and then select **Next: Review + create**.

-5. Review the information, verify that it is correct, and then choose **Create** to submit your support request.
+5. Review the information, verify that it's correct, and then choose **Create** to submit your support request.

+> [!NOTE]
-**Note:** If you have a billing or subscription question, you can open a case to get support through the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/).
+> If you have a billing or subscription question, you can open a case to get support through the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/).
+>

 ### View open support requests